brian-watkins/learn-do-share/adr/log.md

 to get this working with the tests ...

+### Getting the testing working with azure functions emulator

+There's actually a few parts to start up.

+- CosmosDB
+- The browser (ie playwright)
+- vite (this is new)
+- the `swa` emulator (which starts the function emulator and of course the app)
+- some way to communicate with the learning area repo
+- (And we no longer need to run an express server)

+Note that the last thing is the main question ... but maybe it doesn't need to be a separate process (hopefully).
+We could use CosmosDB and just store a document with the full list there.
+Then the test adapter would need to go in and fetch from cosmos each time I guess. ... unless Cosmos has a way to subscribe to changes.
+(It does but it looks kind of complicated)

+I've started things up and we get the web page now during the test.
+But it's failing since we're not yet able to control the learning areas.
+What's the best way to do this?

+We tried using IPC with the swa process ... but I bet that swa actually starts another process to run the function server or in any case it doesn't look like our function is receiving the ipc message.

+We could also write a message to a file and have our function read the file when it needs to get the learning areas?
+This works but doesn't seem that ideal.
+Feels like it's better to not mess with the filesystem during the test but starting an http server or something would be more work to set up.

+Note that what we are doing now is programmatically starting a server and providing the code for it to run at runtime.
+What I really want is just a shared memory cache basically.
+But our fake cosmos db can do that for us.

+We probably need to also start the functions emulator independently of the swa so that we can kill it ... it doesn't seem to be killed now at the end of the tests, only the swa is.
+And for that we could use the concurrently JS api ...

+Or ... with esmodules you can actually import from a url ... so we could import a module that our test server is serving.
+Problem is that this would be cached the first time it was loaded and we would need it to change for each example.
+But you could do a dynamic import.
+We would still need an express server in our tests that could serve the module.
+This is really the same though as just making an HTTP request ...

+We set this up with an HTTP server and it works just fine ... use node-fetch to make the request.

+But now we need to figure out how to start everything up ...

+Lots of stuff is related to azure, but some stuff seems to connect with the tests ... like the engagementPlanRepo ... it has a reset method.
+Maybe our tests need to somehow accept some dependencies.
+Note that the tests don't actually need an EngagementPlanRepo ... they just need a way to write to the db and they use the EngagementPlanWriter interface to do so.
+But they also need to reset things between examples.

+But they also need to start a server to provide learning areas, and that seems maybe to be peculiar to azure I guess.

+This is starting to merge into the goal of making the test suite agnostic of the deployment environment/strategy.
+Maybe we should just get this working and then we can figure out how to abstract everything away.

+Ok -- finally got it working.
+There were lots of problems getting the tests to work in CI because they seemed to hang and never let the job finish.
+This is because the behavior with `child_process.spawn` is different in linux than MacOS.
+To be able to kill the process (which probably spins up child processes too) on linux, I had to set the process to be `detached` (which makes the process the leader of a group of processes) and then either inherit or ignore the io.
+When I piped the io to process.stdout etc this seemed to keep the process alive even after killing it, maybe.
+Anyways, now it works.

 ### Further distinguish the Azure specific stuff

 We should probably also move the `local` directory inside Azure since it's all